ibm-cloud-docs/cis/exposed-credentials-check-ruleset.md

 # Exposed Credentials Check rule set
 {: #exposed-credentials-check-ruleset}

-The Exposed Credentials Check rule set (part of Managed Rules) is a set of pre-configured rules for content management system applications that check against a public database of stolen credentials.
+The Exposed Credentials Check ruleset (part of Managed Rules) is a set of pre-configured rules for content management system applications that check against a public database of stolen credentials.
 When enabled in a rule, exposed credentials checking occurs when the rule expression evaluates to `true`.

 The WAF checks the username and password pair in the request against a public database of known stolen credentials.
 When both the rule expression and the exposed credentials check are `true`, the rule match triggers the action that is configured in the rule.